open-atmos-krk/open-atmos-krk.github.io/_projects/hpc-diy.md

 As of the present proof-of-concept stage, we start of with two compute nodes.
 Both are off-the-shelf ARM-based <a href="https://en.wikipedia.org/wiki/Nvidia_Jetson">NVIDIA Jetson nano</a> boxes (reComputer J1010) with 4GB and 128-core CUDA GPUs.
 The compute nodes and the access node are connected using a <a href="https://en.wikipedia.org/wiki/Gigabit_Ethernet">Gigabit Ethernet</a> switch.
-For debugging and demonstration purposes, we use an HDMI switch and a 7-inch (800x480 pixel, TC-8589556) screen mounted inside the chasis.
+For debugging and demonstration purposes, we use an HDMI switch and a 7-inch (800x480 pixel, TC-8589556) screen mounted inside the chassis.

 <figure>
     <img width="400px" src="/img/hpc-diy/compute_nodes.jpg">